odebeir/ivctrack/docs/intro.rst

 to the shape of the inner triangles which are put in a reversed direction.
 This option gives better results for the soma detection.

+The following figure illustrate how the space around a cell is decomposed into pies (N=8).
+Large pies are in charge of finding the halo, smaller inner pies are responsible for the soma.

+.. plot:: code/ex2.py

 Implementation
 ------------------